 Ice Play – more chemistry, combined with art and sensory play

-Homemade Lollipops – kitchen chemistry that takes yummy
+Homemade Lollipops – kitchen chemistry that tastes yummy

-Growing Seeds Experiment – a super project that leads into lots of back garden biology
+Growing Seeds Experiments – a super project that leads into lots of back garden biology

 Baking Bread – more chemistry and physics